Playing by Heart: Reception

 The film was released in the United States on December 18, 1998.
 In the United Kingdom, it was released on August 6, 1999, and opened at the number 11 spot.

-On Rotten Tomatoes, the film has an approval rating of 60% based on reviews from 53 critics, with an average rating of 6/10.
-The site's consensus was: "It's overly talky, but Playing by Heart benefits from witty insights into modern relationships and strong performances from an esteemed cast."
-On Metacritic, the film has a score of 55% based on reviews from 26 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film an average grade of B+ on an A+ to F scale.
+On Rotten Tomatoes, the film has an approval rating of 61% based on 51 reviews.
+The website's critics consensus reads: "It's overly talky, but Playing by Heart benefits from witty insights into modern relationships and strong performances from an esteemed cast."
+On Metacritic, the film has a weighted average score of 55 out of 100 based on 26 critics, indicating "mixed or average reviews".
+Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert gave it a thumbs down, and 2.5 out of 4 in his print review, due to its entertaining dialogue, star power and charming moments, but determines it to be a 'near miss' because of its soft, gooey center.
+Roger Ebert gave it a thumbs down, and 2.5 out of 4 in his print review, due to its entertaining dialogue, star power, and charming moments, but determines it to be a 'near miss' because of its soft, gooey center.
 It was one of the last films reviewed on air, by film critic Gene Siskel, on Siskel and Ebert at the Movies, before his death on February 20, 1999.
 Like Ebert, Siskel gave it a thumbs down, deeming the film more about behaviour than story.

 Jolie won an award for "Best Breakthrough Performance by an Actress" from the National Board of Review of Motion Pictures, and writer/director Willard Carroll was nominated for an award at the Berlin International Film Festival.